 The Vain Discourses of a Woman….

-They set sail for Rome but Agrippa must have had his spies in their household as he sent a spokesman right behind them to accuse Antipas of treason.
+They set sail for Rome, but Agrippa must have had his spies in their household as he sent a spokesman right behind them to accuse Antipas of treason.
 Of course, they didn’t have much of a chance against Agrippa’s friend Caius Caesar (Caligula).
 And, somewhere in there, King Aretas avenged his daughter whom Antipas had divorced to marry Herodias by going to war against Antipas.
 Rome had to send in a legion to help him.
-Antipas and Herodias are both banished to Gaul (Lyons, France), the very place that Archelaus was exiled, in about 39 A.D.
+Antipas and Herodias are both banished to Gaul, the very place that Archelaus was exiled, in about 39 A.D.
 Their tetrarchy and treasury were given to Agrippa.
-When Caius heard that Herodias was Agrippa’s sister, he offered to restore her money to her and not exile her, but she chose to follow her husband; saying:
+When Caius heard that Herodias was Agrippa’s sister, he offered to restore her money to her and not exile her, but she chose to follow her husband, saying:

-It seems to me that Herodias handled the situation rather well…the goal was to restore the kingdom; i.e.; bring Judea and Jerusalem back under a Jewish king…but notice that it wasn’t Antipas whom Josephus blamed but Herodias for their loss of their tetrarchy…she had the Hasmonean blood of the pair.
+It seems to me that Herodias handled the situation rather well…the goal was to restore the kingdom, i.e., bring Judea and Jerusalem back under a Jewish king…but notice that it wasn’t Antipas whom Josephus blamed but Herodias for their loss of their tetrarchy…she had the Hasmonean blood of the pair (as does Josephus…more later.).
 But Providence was so on Agrippa’s side that when Caius soon died and Agrippa supported the selection of Claudius as the next Emperor, Claudius gave him back Judea and the power to name the High Priest.
 He had been the one to finally consolidate the kingdom; he was the grandson of Mariamne I who succeeded…he was God’s beloved prodigal son…and he knew it.
 As Josephus says,

 …he loved to live continually at Jerusalem and was exactly careful in the observance of the laws of his country.
 He therefore kept himself entirely pure…

-So…the dream of Mariamne III and her son Jesus was not so far off the mark…the definition of sin is “missing the mark”…her brother did what she hoped her son could do…and what her sister tried to do.
-Her sister, being a woman, had to marry a prince to try to accomplish the consolidation of the kingdom…and Mariamne III, apparently not married to a prince, played the role of queen mother, the role that Providence had provided her…If it hadn’t been for the vicious opposition of the House of Annas High Priest’s spearheaded by Caiaphas, AND the interference of Agrippa…sending his nephew back to Pilate to crucify him with the sign over his head “King of the Jews”, they just might have made it.
-It was as Jesus had said; “a house divided against itself cannot stand.”
+So, the dream of Mariamne III and her son Jesus was not so far off the mark…the definition of sin is “missing the mark”…her brother did what she hoped her son could do…and what her sister tried to do.
+Her sister, being a woman, had to marry a Roman sanctioned prince to try to accomplish the consolidation of the kingdom…and Mariamne III, apparently not married to a prince, played the role of queen mother, the role that Providence had handed her…If it hadn’t been for the vicious opposition of the House of Annas High Priest’s spearheaded by Caiaphas, AND the interference of Agrippa…sending his nephew back to Pilate to crucify him with the sign over his head “King of the Jews”, (my theory) they just might have made it.
+It was as Jesus had said, “a house divided against itself cannot stand.”
 (Mark 3:25, Matthew 12:25, Luke 11:17)